 To illustrate this motion transfer, I dropped a 10 lb. steel ball from heights of 4 inches, Eight inches and 12 inches and measured the disturbance it caused: the bigger the lines, the bigger the disturbance.

 These are pretty average motion transfer results.
 While the foam layers did an okay job of absorbing movement across the structure, you’re still likely to feel your partner moving in the night.
 If you sleep with a restless bed mate, this might pose a problem for you!

 And let’s not forget the Eight Sleep App!
 In my opinion, it’s a well-designed application with a user-friendly interface and easy-to-follow instructions.
 Everything felt pretty intuitive, so I was never lost as I navigated its many features, which include:

 - A temperature control panel, for setting up temps on either side of the bed.

-- A heating/cooling temperature alarm feature in which sleepers can set a specific temperature to accompany their morning alarm.
+- A heating/cooling temperature alarm feature, called Wake Up, in which sleepers can set a specific temperature to accompany their morning alarm.

 - A white noise function.

 - A sleep tracker portal, which provides tips and tricks for improving bedtime habits.

 - The Pod now allows for constant monitoring of Heart Rate Variability, alongside other biometrics like Resting Heart Rate, Respiratory Rate, Sleep Stages, and Sleep Time.